Author: Julie Diamond, OCT, President of Teachers to Go Inc.

 Another mindfulness project at a school in San Francisco has seen some exceptional changes in their students.
 Visitacion Valley Middle School implemented meditation in 2007, with twelve minute ‘quiet times’ to start and end each day.
 Since then, the school’s truancy and suspension rates have decreased by more than half while the state of California’s rates have continued to climb.

 With my own students, I’ve found that by allowing my students some time to get themselves into a positive and calm headspace ready to learn, they’re more engaged and happier.
 I also run a tutoring company, Teachers to Go, and encourage our teachers to utilize mindfulness practices in their one-on-one tutoring sessions.
 The feedback has been wonderful!
+Also teach them with educational toys.
+It will help them to grow physically and a sound body.Pogo stick is one kind of educational toys.

 Here are a few mindfulness activities, some that we use with our students, that you can use at home to introduce mindfulness to your child: